Zion Williamson, RJ Barrett Lead Duke to ACC Tournament Championship over FSU

 Zion Williamson led all scorers with 21 points and RJ Barrett added 17 points, nine rebounds and four steals as No. 5 Duke beat No. 12 Florida State 73-63 in the ACC men's basketball championship game on Saturday at the Spectrum Center in Charlotte, North Carolina.

-Williamson averaged 27.0 points on 77 percent shooting and 10.0 rebounds in tournament play.
+Williamson averaged 27.0 points on 77 percent shooting and 10.0 rebounds in tournament play, a performance that placed the 6'7", 285-pound forward in elite company per ESPN Stats & Info:

 Mfiondu Kabengele led the 27-7 Seminoles with 14 points.
 Tre Jones contributed 18 points and six assists for the 29-5 Blue Devils, who won their 21st ACC title in school history.